Torus actions on free associative algebras, lifting and Bia{\l}ynicki-Birula type theorems: Positive-root torus actions

 on simple tensors and extending by linearity.
-The resulting algebra is denoted by $F_n^e$ and is called the enveloping algebra of $F_n$.
-The free algebra $F_n$ carries a structure of a left $F_n^e$-module given by
+The resulting algebra is denoted by~$F_n^e$ and is called the \textbf{enveloping algebra} of $F_n$.
+The free algebra $F_n$ carries the structure of a left $F_n^e$-module given by